Transcript

 But people will not bend.
 And as we’ve seen in Minneapolis, the resistance is only growing.

-I hope you enjoyed today’s episode.
+I hope you’ve enjoyed today’s episode.
 A couple of things to mention.

-The theme music is by my band Monte Perdido.
+The theme music is by my band, Monte Perdido.
 You can find us on Spotify or wherever you stream music.
-This closing music playing right now is off our 2024 album Ofrenda.
+This closing music playing right now is off our 2024 album, “Ofrenda.”
 I hope you check it out.
-I’ll add links in the show notes.
+I’ll add links to this also in the show notes.

 Under the Shadow is a co-production of The Real News and NACLA.

 This episode script was edited by Heather Gies.
 Many thanks to Jill Replogle and Jaisal Noor for their voice acting work.
-We really appreciate it.
+I really, really appreciate it.

 Thanks for listening.
 See you next time.